 For additional information on the guidance, see EY Global Tax Alert, PE Watch: Latest trends and developments, May 2020, dated on 14 May 2020.

 Domestic law PE developments

-On 7 October 2020, the Danish Minister of Taxation submitted a Bill to Parliament proposing to amend the Danish rules on international taxation.
+On 7 October 2020, the Danish Minister of Taxation submitted a to Parliament proposing to amend the Danish rules on international taxation.
 Among other items, the Bill proposes to amend the definition of PE to align it with the new definition set out in Article 5 of the OECD Model Convention (2017), inter alia, broadening the agency PE rule and establishing an anti-fragmentation rule.

 The Bill also propose the possibility for Danish companies to deduct final losses incurred by their foreign subsidiaries subject to a number of conditions.
 This change is in response to the decision from the European Court of Justice in A/S Bevola, Jens W. Trock ApS v.
 Denmark, C-650/16.

 The Parliament had its first reading of the Bill on 30 October 2020.
 The next reading is scheduled for 1 December 2020 and the final reading for 3 December 2020.

 The rule would be applicable for income year 2021 and onwards.
 In relation to the deduction for final losses in foreign entities, it is expected that the tax authorities will publish a decision that will entitle taxpayers to open prior year tax returns to claim a tax deduction for final losses suffered in previous years.